TEAS English & Language Usage Practice Test

 Who takes the TEAS?

-Students who are interested in nursing and allied health programs take the Test of Essential Academic Skills (TEAS) to gain admission into the program.
+Students who are interested in nursing and allied health programs take the TEAS exam to gain admission into the program.
 It’s common for schools to require TEAS scores as a prerequisite, so students are encouraged to learn more about their program’s eligibility requirements.